Cap Penalties

 The quarterback math

 Jayden Daniels is the part that pulls this together.
-He is 25, on a rookie contract through 2027 with the option year through 2028, and produced top-eight QB numbers last season.
+He is 25, on a rookie contract through 2027 with the option year through 2028, and finished his rookie 2024 season as the QB5 in fantasy with 23.9 PPG.
+The 2025 follow-up was injury-shortened to seven games (1,262 yards, 8 TDs, 3 INTs) but he returns healthy in 2026 with no offseason surgeries needed.
 The Washington passing offense is going to be funded for the next four years.

-Williams catches passes from a 25-year-old top-12 quarterback for the entirety of his rookie deal.
+Williams catches passes from a 25-year-old top-12 quarterback for the entirety of his rookie deal, with the caveat that Daniels needs to stay on the field.
 That is a four-year guaranteed environment.
 Very few rookie receivers can claim that.
 The ones who can are usually going at 1.05 and up.

 What can go wrong